-In this section, we will derive the condition of non-locality of three-qubit state described by the density operator $\rho_{ABC}$ when its reduced two-qubit entangled state $\rho_{ij}$ is detected by the witness operator $W_{CHSH}$.\\ \textbf{Theorem-2a:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is detected by the CHSH witness operator then the Hermitian operators $A_{l}$ and $B_{l}$ given in (\ref{cons1a}) and (\ref{cons1b}) must be chosen in such a way that the parameter $p$ given by (\ref{cons1a}) satisfies the following inequality\\ (i) If $d^{(1)}_{-} > 0$, then
+\textbf{Theorem-2a:} If any three-qubit state (either pure or mixed) satisfies the Svetlichny inequality and if the reduced two-qubit state of it is detected by the CHSH witness operator then the operators $A_{l}$ and $B_{l}$ given in (\ref{cons1a}) and (\ref{cons1b}) must be chosen in such a way that the parameter $p$ given by (\ref{cons1a}) satisfies the following inequality\\ (i) If $\lambda_{min}(\overline{\rho_{ABC}(I_{2}\otimes\rho_{ij})})+ 2S_{NL}(\rho_{ij})\lambda_{max}(\rho_{ABC})> 0$, then

-(ii) If $d^{(1)}_{-} < 0$, then
+(ii) If $\lambda_{min}(\overline{\rho_{ABC}(I_{2}\otimes\rho_{ij})})+ 2S_{NL}(\rho_{ij})\lambda_{max}(\rho_{ABC}) < 0$, then

 The lower bound $l_{1}$ and upper bound $u_{1}$ are given by